Care of Common Problems in the Newborn

 - Initiate protocolized treatment for jaundice (feeding optimization, phototherapy workflow, close bilirubin trend monitoring).

-- Treat hypoglycemia promptly using feeding, oral dextrose approaches, or IV support per severity/protocol.
+- Treat hypoglycemia promptly using early breastfeeding/formula support, then escalate to oral/IV dextrose pathways (for example D10W or D12.5W contexts) per severity/protocol.

 - Reinforce cord hygiene and urgent return precautions for omphalitis indicators.